bolzhub/Root-Inserts/README.md

 - Marquise de Cat
 - Eyrie Dynasties
 - Woodland Alliance
-- Vagabond - UPLOAD OF THE MEEPLE DRAWER IN AUTUMN
+- Vagabond - UPLOAD WITH HOMELAND RELEASE
 - Lizard Cult
 - Riverfolk Company
 - Underground Duchy
 - Corvid Conspiracy
 - Lord of the Hundreds
 - Keepers in Iron
-- Twilight Council - UPLOAD IN AUTUMN
+- Twilight Council - UPLOAD WITH HOMELAND RELEASE
-- Lilypad Diaspora - UPLOAD IN AUTUMN
+- Lilypad Diaspora - UPLOAD WITH HOMELAND RELEASE
-- Knaves of the Deepwood - UPLOAD IN AUTUMN
+- Knaves of the Deepwood - UPLOAD WITH HOMELAND RELEASE

 as well as
 - The three decks
 - Setup pieces
-- Monuments 1 - UPLOAD SOON
+- Monuments 1
-- Monuments 2 - UPLOAD IN AUTUMN
+- Monuments 2 - UPLOAD WITH HOMELAND RELEASE
-- Maps components - UPLOAD IN AUTUMN
+- Maps components - UPLOAD WITH HOMELAND RELEASE

 but not
 - The Hirelings